istio/istio.io/_docs/concepts/network-and-auth/auth.md

 ## Architecture

 The figure below shows the Istio Auth architecture, which includes three important components: identity, key management, and communication security.
-This diagram describes how Istio Auth is used to secure the service-to-service communication between service A, running as the service account "foo", and service B, running as the service account "bar".
+It describes how Istio Auth is used to secure the service-to-service communication between service A, running as the service account "foo", and service B, running as the service account "bar".

 <img style="display:block;margin:auto" src="./img/auth/auth.svg" alt="Istio Auth Architecture." />